 Goods on a Census basis are adjusted by BEA to a BOP basis to align the data with the concepts and definitions used to prepare the international and national economic accounts.
 These adjustments, which are applied separately to exports and imports, are necessary to supplement coverage of the Census data, to eliminate duplication of transactions recorded elsewhere in the international accounts, and to value transactions at market prices.
 They include both additions to and deductions from goods on a Census basis and are presented in this release as net adjustments.
 Adjustments that exhibit significant seasonal patterns are seasonally adjusted.
-BEA also publishes more detailed quarterly and annual statistics for net adjustments in Table 2.
-U.S. Trade in Goods of the ITAs.
-See the BEA Web site at www.bea.gov/iTable/index_ita.cfm or the January, April, July, and October issues of the Survey of Current Business.
+BEA also publishes more detailed quarterly and annual statistics for net adjustments in ITA Table 2.4.
+U.S. International Trade in Goods, Balance of Payments Adjustments and in the January, April, July, and October issues of the Survey of Current Business.

 The export adjustments include: